Characteristic Coastal Habitats: Choosing Spill Response Alternatives

 Hábitats Costeros Característicos: Selección de Alternativas para Responder a Derrames de Petróleo [PDF, 3.8 MB]: In Spanish, published in 2001.

-This guide and its companion guide, Characteristics of Response Strategies: A Guide for Spill Response Planning in Marine Environments, are based on information contained in the manual, Environmental Considerations for Oil Spill Response, published in 2001 by the American Petroleum Institute, NOAA, the U.S. Coast Guard, and the U.S. Environmental Protection Agency.
+This guide and its companion guide, Characteristics of Response Strategies: A Guide for Spill Response Planning in Marine Environments, are based on information contained in the manual, Environmental Considerations for Marine Oil Spill Response, published in 2001 by the American Petroleum Institute, NOAA, the U.S. Coast Guard, and the U.S. Environmental Protection Agency.
 The manual is available for purchase from IHS Inc.

 Shoreline Assessment Job Aid: This job aid is a supplement to the Shoreline Assessment Manual, which contains visual examples of many of the terms responders would use during shoreline assessments after an oil spill.